ableco/jg-stack-exploration/a-stack-story.md

 4. I tried consolidating the queries to try to make it as fast as possible.
 I discovered this really interesting [gem](https://github.com/exAspArk/batch-loader) in the process.
 5. I made a measure of the performance of every commit, and posted it in the README.

-I strongly suggest you to take a look at the [respository README](https://github.com/ableco/jg-stack-exploration/blob/master/README.md) to see how things went in every case.
+I strongly suggest you to take a look at the [repository README](https://github.com/ableco/jg-stack-exploration/blob/master/README.md) to see how things went in every case.
 In general I was pretty much satisfied with the final solution, although it can be improved with some abstractions.
 Something important to note about it is that, without optimizations, Graphql is not faster than JSON:API.
 It's still very important to have a performance-oriented mentality when building complex views, as there's no silver bullet.

 ## Conclusion

 The Overpass solution was a solution guided by the current state of Redux and data normalization that we had in 2017, focused on solving backend problems from the client side in a way that avoided calling the API.
 I believed an approach that called the API a lot could only end in very bad performance issues, but I now think those concerns were not quite correct.
 After all the story I just told here, I feel It's far more likely that the problems were in our backends all along, and so I think we should change our focus to there, to how to make APIs that are fast, reliable and easy to consume for our current applications.